 Three-Year Accelerated College Preparatory Program SUBJECT CREDITS COMMENTS English 4 Courses must have a major concentration in composition and literature.
 Mathematics 4 One must be Algebra 1 or higher or a series of courses equivalent to Algebra 1 or higher and Geometry or a series of courses equivalent to Geometry are required.
 Science 3 Two of the three credits must have lab component and one of the three credits must be Biology 1 or its equivalent World History 1 United States History 1 Economics .5 American Government .5 Foreign Language 2 Students must pass two credits in the same foreign language unless the student is a native speaker of or can otherwise demonstrate competency in a language other than English.
 If the student has completed at least four years of school in his/her native country or can demonstrate competency in another language, the student may replace the language requirement with two credits in other academic courses.
-Electives 2 Any course listed in the Florida State High School Course Code Directory and approved by the Course Review Committee [†] that is appropriate for Gr.
+Electives At least one of the required courses must be an online course 2 Any course listed in the Florida State High School Course Code Directory and approved by the Course Review Committee that is appropriate for Gr.
 9 or above may fulfill an elective credit for graduation except study hall and other courses identified as noncredit.